-Notes to the consolidated interim financial statements for the period ended 30 June 2024 (Continued) (In the notes all amounts are shown in EGP Thousands unless otherwise stated)
+Notes to the consolidated interim financial statements for the period ended 30 September 2024 (Continued)

 The liquidity position is assessed and managed under a variety of scenarios, giving due consideration to stress factors relating to both the market in general and to the Group in specific.
 The Group maintains a solid ratio of high liquid net assets in foreign currencies to deposits and commitments in foreign currencies taking markets conditions into consideration.